-Ward: Both Date: 4 September 2015 Precinct: All Precincts File Ref: SC1343 Attachments: 1 - Draft Policy No. 7.1 advertised) 2 - Amended Policy No. following advertising (v 3 - Amended Policy No. 7 copy without tracked of the summary of Submission 7.5.15 - (vith tracked o .5.14 - Char nanges) Character Retention Areas changes) Tabled Items: Nil Reporting Officer: J O'Keefe, Manager Policy a and Place Responsible Officer: G Poezyn, Director Planning Officer
+Ward: Both Date: 4 September 2015 Precinct: All Precincts File Ref: SC1343 Attachments: 1 - Draft Policy No. 7.1.8 - Character Retention Areas (as advertised) 2 - Amended Policy No. 7.5.15 - Character Retention Areas following advertising (with tracked changes) 3 - Amended Policy No. 7.5.14 - Character Retention Area (clean copy without tracked changes) (updated) 4 - Summary of Submissions Tabled Items: Nil Reporting Officer: J O'Keefe, Manager Policy and Place Responsible Officer: G Poezyn, Director Planning Services

 - 1. ADOPTS amended Policy No. 7.5.15 Character Retention Areas as modified and as shown in Attachment 3; - 2.
-NOTES the submissions received in relation to the advertising of Draft Policy No. 7.5.15 Character Retention Areas, included as Attachment 4 and ENDORSES Administration's responses to those submissions; - 3.
-AUTHORISES the Chief Executive Officer to advertise in accordance with Clause 47 of the City of Vincent Town Planning Scheme No. 1; that the final version of Policy No. 7.5.15 Character Retention Areas (Attachment 3) has been adopted; and - 4.
+NOTES the submissions received in relation to the advertising of Draft Policy No. 7.5.15 - Character Retention Areas, included as Attachment 4 and ENDORSES Administration's responses to those submissions; - 3.
+AUTHORISES the Chief Executive Officer to advertise in accordance with Clause 47 of the City of Vincent Town Planning Scheme No. 1; that the final version of Policy No. 7.5.15 - Character Retention Areas (Attachment 3) has been adopted; and - 4.
 NOTES the error made in the Minutes of the Ordinary Meeting of Council of 20 January 2015 and REQUESTS the Chief Executive Officer to annotate the Minutes of 20 January 2015 to make reference to this decision.